crsh/papaja/README.md

-papaja: Create reproducible APA manuscripts with R Markdown
+papaja: Prepare reproducible APA journal articles with R Markdown
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->